 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
-The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
+The Sustainability Appraisal (which can be found in the evidence base here) includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
 Site GNLP0492 was the only reasonable alternative site subject to SA and it only scored two positive scores for housing and economy.
 There is some conflict between the assessment of the site by Highways and the SA which says it is well connected but that is likely due to the fact that the local highway authority will have used different criteria when examining the sites.